Skip to main content

 Learning TypeScript recommends using the highest possible ECMAScript target supported by all the environment(s) your code will be run in.
 In other words, you'll want to pick the oldest ECMAScript environment target that your code might run in - and no older.
 Picking as new a compilerOptions.target as possible improves both the output code your users run and your development experience of using TypeScript.

-The kangax compatibility table is an excellent tool for determining which features are supported in each environment.
+The compatibility table is an excellent tool for determining which features are supported in each environment.
 It includes a list of all the runtime features added in each ECMAScript version, along with whether they're supported in many popular JavaScript environments.

 Browser Apps